aabbtree77/twinpeekz/README.md

 </tr>
 </table>

 Despite an overexposure of colors due to the light rays, you can see the specular/metallic reflections from the vases and the curtains, while these are less visible in the pseudo-PBR rendering (Tomas Öhberg code) even in the low volumetric exposure.
-These highlights also move as the camera view changes, enhancing the 3D experience in the both cases.
+These highlights also move as the camera view changes, enhancing 3D experience in the both cases.
 The pseudo-PBR also emphasizes the edges of the curtain better.

-What is a pseudo PBR?
+What is the pseudo PBR?
 It is a shortcut I use for Tomas Öhberg's code.
 It has its own simplistic physics that includes specular highlights, but it does not use the metallic roughness textures, only the base color which is also called "diffuse color".

 Let us evaluate some more images.